 A deep indigo anchors the lower half of the room, with a textured wallpaper above and a strip of blue as a zingy divide.
 The look was inspired by French interior designer Sarah Lavoine who is known for the way she divides a room with a stripe.
-The same effect was achieved here by separating a dark shade at the bottom and using textured wallpaper above.
 The coffee tables were made bespoke in India. (woodndesign.in).
 Yellow pendant lights were chosen to complement the blue and yellow in the coffee tables.

 Sorbet shades are used as a backdrop to vintage lighting and a dreamily intense artwork.
 The armchair’s ombré look was accidental.
 It had been cleaned and parts of the mint green velvet turned pink.

-Get the look: The painting is by Rachel Glittenberg.
+Get the look The painting is by Rachel Glittenberg.
 The wall lights are Italian vintage and the vintage table lamp is from In House Junkie.
 The back wall is painted in Teresa’s Green estate emulsion by Farrow & Ball.
 The chair is from The French House.
 The sofa is by Sofas & Stuff.
 The side tables are by Zara Home.
-The ottoman is vintage.
 The rug is by Designers Guild.

 The green sofa adds a welcoming spring-fresh colour that pops against the dark wall.